myhdl/site-myhdl/users/cfelton/projects.md

 Projects
 ========
-The following list of projects is ridonculous.
-These are too many projects for a single person to manage.
-Most of the projects are simply code / packages that I have put together and shared.
+The following are the list of MyHDL projects and examples I have created and shared.
-Only a couple are actively managed by me.

 MyHDL Projects
 --------------

    * [rhea](https://github.com/cfelton/rhea): A collection
      of cores writen in MyHDL and an FPGA build framework.

 <!--
    * [krypton](https://github.com/cfelton/krypton): A framework used
      to created DSP systems.